wilfredbtan/choreographic-public/index.md

 # The New Norm for Choreographing
+Choreographic seeks to revolutionize the way we choreograph and communicate with our dancers.
+We have many exciting features planned and we're glad to have you on this journey with us!
 <br>

-I'm currently working on the Android version and I hope to release it soon!
+P.S.
+We're currently working on the Android version and I hope to release it soon!